bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

  1.   **Direct Approach:** Fit a new regressor for each future time point we want to predict.
  2.   **Recursive Approach:**  Creating clusters of models that predict features individually at each timestep for each variable.
 And then a larger model that regresses the final value we want

  We will use the direct approach with an XGBoost model, and the recursive approach with an LSTM neural network.
-Below, we can see the predictions of 10 future timesteps of our ARIMA, Exponential Smoothing, LSTM, and our XGBoost model.
+The goal is to capture trends, so we look at the most recent 10 timesteps...

 ![image](https://user-images.githubusercontent.com/79114425/211131966-308bac14-764c-412d-b49d-d6a631ae0f27.png)